The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

 In 2011, the axe fell on Labour’s £12billion NHS computer system.

-Recently, BA suffered a serious computer system failure.
+In 2017, BA suffered a severe computer system failure.

 BA cancelled all its flights out of London’s Heathrow and Gatwick airports for a few days.